 Mike Hintze's Publications

-“Comparing the benefits of pseudonymisation and anonymisation under the GDPR,“ Journal of Data Protection and Privacy (forthcoming 2018) (co-author).
+“Comparing the benefits of pseudonymisation and anonymisation under the GDPR,“ Journal of Data Protection and Privacy, Vol. 2, No. 2, at 145 (2018) (co-author).

 “Data Controllers, Data Processors, and the Growing Use of Connected Products in the Enterprise: Managing Risks, Understanding Benefits, and Complying with the GDPR,” Journal of Internet Law (Wolters Kluwer), August 2018.